oracle-devrel/leagueoflegends-optimizer/hols/dataextraction/creatingmodel/creatingmodel.md

 Where `win` is a boolean variable that represents whether `champ1` won or not.
 So, in this example, Velkoz won the game.

-## Loading Data / Generating Dataset
+## Task 3: Loading Data / Generating Dataset

 We begin with simple data exploration of our initial dataset.